suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What is static typing?
 - Explain `var` to me
 - What is LINQ?
-- What is a ternary? what is short circuiting?
+- What is a ternary?
+What is short-circuiting?
 - What is Dependency Injection?
-Why should use it?
+Why should you use it?
 - Explain async/await
 - Have you ever used Generics?
-- What are Interfaces? and abstract classes?
+- What are Interfaces?
+Also, abstract classes?
 - What are Extension methods?
 - What are delegates?
 Funcs?
 Actions?
 - Describe boxing and unboxing.
 Provide an example.